vaskoGut/Learning/other/browser web api/Readme.md

 Both async and defer avoid blocking HTML parsing. defer preserves order and runs after DOM parsing, while async runs as soon as the script is ready, without order guarantees

 <img width="677" height="462" alt="image" src="https://github.com/user-attachments/assets/7e8530ca-0ac5-444a-817c-5607c19a2cdf" />

 8. ### intersection-observer
 Intersection Observer is a browser API that lets you know when an element enters or leaves the viewport (or another container) — without constantly listening to scroll events.

+9. ### service-worker
+A Service Worker is a background JavaScript worker that sits between your web app and the network.
+Think of it as a programmable network proxy inside the browser.
+It can:
+Intercept network requests
+Decide where responses come from (network, cache, custom logic) Work even when the page is closed (with limits)